devops-collective-inc/pshsummit25/cfp.md

 1. **Round 1 - Blind Review**: In the first round, we will conduct a blind review where submissions are anonymized.
 Each proposal will be rated on a Yes/No/Maybe scale.
 2. **Round 2 - Comparison**: In the second round, proposals will be compared based on their scores, and final selections will be made.
+We use a two-round selection process to ensure a fair and thorough review of all submissions, with the first round being blind to eliminate bias and focus solely on the quality and relevance of the content.
+This approach helps us select the best sessions based on merit before moving to a more detailed comparison in the second round.

 ### Important Information